 - In certain circumstances others, such as the Administrators of Residential Care Homes may register the death.

-The information about the deceased required by the Registrar is:
+Information of the deceased required by the registrar

 - The person’s full name at the time of death

 - Any previously used names, e.g., maiden name

 - Occupation or occupation prior to retirement

 - The full name, date of birth and occupation of a surviving or late spouse or civil partner.

 - NHS number (take Medical Card if available)

 - If the deceased was in receipt of a pension or allowance from public funds, then details will be required.